rollbear/trompeloeil/README.md

 and interleaved.
 A sequence for a **`.REQUIRE_CALL`** is no longer monitored once the lower limit from **`.TIMES`** is reached.

+## Printing values

+By default *`trompeloeil`* prints any values in violation reports using the defined output stream `operator<<` for the type.
+If none is available, the objects memory region is printed as a hex-dump.

+Should you want to provide a special print function for use in tests, define a function `void print(std::ostream&, const TYPE&)` in namespace `trompeloeil` for your type.

 ## Report to test frameworks